tbtommyb/elise-johnson/content/shiatsu-baby-course.md

 You can choose any four days from the above sessions to fit around your schedule.

 The cost of the summer course is £40, payable in advance.
 Please [get in touch now](/contact) to reserve your spot -- places are limited to keep the sessions intimate and friendly.

+You are welcome to attend any session as a FREE taster with no further commitment required.